grinnell-cs/csc151-images/_eboards/eboard14-3.md

 ### Introductory notes

 * Yay!
-We have otter.ai recordings again, at least for today.
+We have Otter.ai recordings again, at least for today.
 Does anyone use them?
 * I will be out of town Tuesday through Friday this week, attending the annual ACM Technical Symposium in Computer Science Education.